yusuke0913/dw-product-service/README.md

 # product-service
+This is a kind of product management tool.
+We provide simple APIs to import and retrieve product data by some keys such as collection id and size.

+## Tools and Why
 This product-service is developed in the environment which uses Laravel, MySQL, Docker, Kubernetes.

-## How do we build and run it?
-Please check Installation and Local dev environment sections.

-## What tools did you use?
-Laravel, MySQL, Docker, Kubernetes

-## Why did you use them?

 #### Why MySQL
 The service needs to retrieve products by some keys (such as size, collection_id) and process only one data import request at a time.
 In this case adapting relational database is a good option because it has indexes, locking and transaction features.
-At first I'm thinking to use DynamoDB as datastore but in the point of retrieving products, I decided to use MySQL.
+At first I was thinking to use DynamoDB as datastore but in the point of retrieving products, I decided to use MySQL.

 #### Why Laravel
 Laravel provides many useful features and especially Eloquent is so useful for working with MySQL.

 #### Why Docker and Kubernetes
-To prepare for high requests, I set up kubernetes and docker environment because It makes easier to scale up the service on Cloud Platforms such as AWS, GCP.
+To prepare for withstanding sudden spikes, I set up kubernetes and docker environment because it makes easier to scale up the service on Cloud Platforms such as AWS, GCP in the future.

-## Did you intentionally leave stuff out?
+#### Left out stuff
-I left collections table on MySQL out to reduce update queries on import request.
+I did not include collections table on MySQL to reduce update queries on import request.
+And Nodejs and DynamoDB was considered but soon left unused, because relational database with MySQL seems to be more suitable in this tool.

 ## Installation